fufuok/utils/DOC.md

 func HumanBigBytes(s *big.Int) string
 ```

-HumanBigBytes produces a human readable representation of an SI size\.
+HumanBigBytes produces a human readable representation of an SI size.

-See also: ParseHumanBigBytes\.
+See also: ParseHumanBigBytes.

 HumanBigBytes\(82854982\) \-\> 83 MB